Joystream/mock_demo_node/README.md

 ### Description

-Project contains three substrate modules and their tests:
+Project contains two substrate modules and their tests:

 - discounts
-- simple_prices
 - complex_prices

-Both **simple_prices** and **complex_prices** modules depend on **discounts** module in order to calculate price.
+**complex_prices** modules depend on **discounts** module in order to calculate price.

-### Simple_prices

-If you doesn't need complicated mock-scenarios you can use simpler mock solution: *mocktopus* framework conditionally compiled with dependent **discounts** module.

 ### Complex_prices

-If you need feature-rich mocks or stateful mocks you can create combined *moctopus* and *mockall* solution, with some additional abstraction-level when use dependent **discounts** module.
+If you need feature-rich mocks or stateful mocks you can create *mockall* solution, with some additional abstraction layers when use dependent **discounts** module.

+Simpler example - how to test the substrate module - you can find [here.](https://substrate.dev/recipes/testing/externalities.html)